 A union annuity is a pension plan created by labor unions and associated employers and the annuity plan.
 It is designed to provide annuity payments to retired union workers for either a fixed period of time or life.

 What is a universal annuity?

 A universal annuity is a hybrid estate planning product consisting of a life insurance policy and a single premium immediate annuity (SPIA).
 The purpose of the universal annuity is to provide a tax-free death benefit to beneficiaries.
 In most scenarios, a universal annuity is purchased with a qualified retirement plan like an IRA to instantly fund the life insurance policy to convert pre-taxed dollars into a tax-free death benefit.

 What is a variable annuity fund?

-Money is put into subaccounts invested in stocks, bonds, and mutual funds with a variable annuity.
+With a variable annuity, money is put into subaccounts invested in stocks, bonds, and mutual funds.
 The money can be moved from one subaccount to another without tax consequences.
-However, investments are at risk of market fluctuations and can be lost due to fees and market volatility.
+However, investments risk market fluctuations and can be lost due to fees and volatility.

 What is a voluntary annuity?

 Voluntary annuities were government-issued annuities proposed by President Franklin D. Roosevelt in 1935 to supplement an income for the elderly not covered under “Mandatory Old Age Annuities,” now known as Social Security Benefits.